 Your medtech company doesn’t have to be one of the “giants” in the industry, constantly rolling out new products and services, in order to continue providing value to your customers.
 Even if your company is focused on a single product or service, there are ways to add value without having to develop something big and costly.

-In Episode 69 of our Paradigm Shift of Healthcare podcast, Jennifer Armstrong, VP of Marketing at Stratus, shared some of the ways her company has added value for customers without having to add to their product line.
-Here, we’ll share some of the key lessons we learned from that episode.
+Back when we were podcasting, we spoke with Jennifer Armstrong, VP of Marketing at Stratus, shared some of the ways her company has added value for customers without having to add to their product line.

 Understand Your Customers’ Changing Needs